thenewboston-blockchain/Website/README.md

 The reward labels will be assigned to issues by the core team members based on certain parameters.
 If you want to create an issue with a design suggestion, please do it in the [design repository](https://github.com/thenewboston-developers/Design).

-Every PR must be connected to an issue, so as stated above, before raising a PR, please create an issue and reference it in the PR.
+Every PR must be connected to an issue, so as stated above, before creating a PR, please raise an issue and reference it in the PR.

 Before starting, add a comment to let others know that you'll be working on that issue.